magicmq/pyspigot-documentation/writingscripts.md

 ## Global Variables

 PySpigot assigns a variable to the local namespace called `global` that is available to all loaded scripts.
 On the Java end, this variable is a `HashMap`, which stores data in key:value pairs, much like a dict in Python.
-The intention of this variable is to act as a global set of variables.
+The intention of this system is to act as a global set of variables.
 This is a nifty feature if you would like to share variables/values across multiple different scripts.

-Changes to variables inserted into this global set are automatically visible to all scripts.
-There is no need to re-insert a variable into the global set of variables if its value changes.

--   `global.put(name, value)`: Inserts a new value into the global set of variables with the given name.
--   `global.get(name)`: Retrieves a value from the global set of variables.
-Will return `None` if no value is found.
--   `global.remove(name)`: Removes a value from the global set of variables with the given name.
--   `global.containsKey(name)`: Returns `True` if there is a value in the set of global variables with the given name, `False` if otherwise.

-!> Names are unique.
-If a new value is inserted into the set of global values with the same name as an existing value, then the old value will be overridden and inevitably lost.

-For more advanced usage, see the [JavaDocs for HashMap](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashMap.html) for a complete list of available functions.
+See the [Global Variables](globalvariables.md) page for detailed information on how to use the global variables system.

 ## Script Errors